 The Rev. Christine Chakoian was called in May of 1996 to be senior Pastor and Patrick Day was ordained to be Associate Pastor, serving until 2000.
 The late 1990′s saw a strong period of program development and excitement with membership reaching 900.
 A capital campaign was approved to remodel the church sanctuary to our current design, installing a Martin Ott Organ.
 Cyndi Frost was selected by Session in 2001 to replace the retiring Joan Reiner as Director of Children’s Ministries.
 That same year, Elizabeth Merrill came as Associate Pastor, serving until 2004.
 Corey Nelson followed her, serving as Associate Pastor from 2005 to 2007.
 The Rev. Dean Lindsey was called in September 2007 to be our senior pastor, leading our church in faithful witness and preaching and serving until 2013.
 In December, 2008, Beth Hilkerbaumer was called as designated associate pastor, serving until December 2010.

-In the Summer of 2013, CPC welcomed Lauren Cochran as our Associate Pastor.
-Lauren’s passions at church include preaching, teaching, and making theology/the Bible/faith/and mission accessible to people of all ages.
+In the Summer of 2013, CPC welcomed Lauren Cochran who served as our Associate Pastor until Fall 2020.
 The Rev. Beth Freese Dammers began her service as pastor/head of staff at CPC in May 2015.
 She is deeply committed to walking a life of faith with all people, loves being active in the community and is passionate about mission.